Teamolduser/baileys/README.md

     linkPreviewImageThumbnailWidth: number
     /** Should Baileys ask the phone for full history, will be received async */
     syncFullHistory: boolean
+    /** Should baileys fire init queries automatically, default true */
+    fireInitQueries: boolean
+    /**
+     * generate a high quality link preview,
+     * entails uploading the jpegThumbnail to WA
+     * */
+    generateHighQualityLinkPreview: boolean

+    /** options for axios */
+    options: AxiosRequestConfig<any>
     /**
      * fetch a message from your store
      * implement this so that messages failed to send (solves the "this message can take a while" issue) can be retried